kk7nc/Text_Classification/README.rst

 -------------------

-One of the optional part of the pre-processing step is spelling correction which is happened in texts and documents.
-Many algorithm, techniques, and methods have been addressed this problem in NLP.
-Many techniques and methods are available for researchers such as hashing-based and context-sensitive spelling correction techniques, or  spelling correction using trie and damerau-levenshtein distance bigram.
+An optional part of the pre-processing step is correcting the misspelled words.
+Different techniques, such as: hashing-based and context-sensitive spelling correction techniques, or  spelling correction using trie and damerau-levenshtein distance bigram have been introduced to tackle this issue.

 .. code:: python